aismam/tuProlog/README.md

-# Prolog introduction and exercices
+# Prolog introduction and exercises

 ## Logic Programming
 LP is using mathematical logic for computing programming, logic is used as declarative representation language and as a theorem-prover.